CleverCloud/kawa/README.md

 # Kawa

-Agnostic representation of HTTP1 and HTTP2, with zero-copy, made for Sōzu.
+Agnostic representation of HTTP/1.1 and HTTP/2.0 for parsing, generating and translating HTTP messages, with zero-copy, made for Sōzu.

 # Principles